This post may contain affiliate links. Read our disclaimer.

 The breakfast bowls are best enjoyed as soon as they’re assembled.
 There are, however, a few ways to store the leftover quinoa and even prepare extras for meal prep:

 Refrigerator: Keep the leftover cooked quinoa in an airtight container in the fridge for 3 to 4 days.
 Keep any prepared toppings in separate containers.

 Make ahead: Double or triple the cinnamon maple quinoa so you have enough for five meals (one for every day of the week).
 Divide it between five airtight containers and refrigerate for up to 5 days.
 You can switch up the toppings every day of the week!

 If you made this recipe, be sure to leave a comment and star rating below.
 Thanks!

 - Place rinsed quinoa, milk and cinnamon in a large saucepan or dutch oven and bring mixture to a boil.

 UPDATE NOTE: This post was originally published in August 2019.
-It was updated with new text in May 2020.
+It was updated with new text and photos in September 2022.